Houston Rockets May Be Without Chris Paul In Game 6

 — SLAM Magazine (@SLAMonline) May 25, 2018

 The Houston Rockets cannot defeat the Golden State Warriors without Chris Paul.
 That is the general assumption at least.
-Paul is one the Rockets better defensive players.
+Paul is one of the Rockets’ better defensive players.
 He also helps the Rockets remain balanced on the offensive end.

 Potentially not having Chris Paul in the lineup for Game 6 forces the Rockets to rely heavily on James Harden.
-It is a strategy that has worked for them in the past, however, beating the Warriors would require other Rockets’ players to have career defining games.
+It is a strategy that has worked for them in the past.
+However, beating the Warriors would require other Rockets players to have career defining games.
 The Rockets’ best option for this is Eric Gordon.

 It is too soon for the Rockets to rule Chris Paul out for Game 6.
 If the results of his MRI comes back clean and his hamstring is just a strain, Paul may gut it out again.

 The Houston Rockets would prefer to finish the Golden State Warriors in six games.
-That way the Rockets can rest up and be ready for the NBA Finals.
+That way, the Rockets can rest up and be ready for the NBA Finals.